wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 * ECS support is partial - there is no UART / Cassette handling but all other ECS features are present (page flipping, keyboard, extra 8-bit RAM and the extra PSG sound channels).
+* Intellivision emulation is NTSC only - no PAL support.

 License :
 -----------------------